manatlan/wuy/README.md

 Don't forget to have a look at [real examples](https://github.com/manatlan/wuy/tree/master/examples) too (real apps for real life)

+A big real life app : See [jBrout3](https://github.com/manatlan/jbrout3) (in development), it's the rebirth of the good old py2/gtk app : [jBrout2](https://jbrout.manatlan.com).
+It use vuejs/vuex for front, and the jbrout's lib to manage photos.

+## Doc

-With [wuy.Window](https://github.com/manatlan/wuy/blob/master/wiki/api_py_window.md) for app (which open/manage a chrome window app)
+Use [wuy.Window](https://github.com/manatlan/wuy/blob/master/wiki/api_py_window.md) for app (which open/manage a chrome window app)

-With [wuy.Server](https://github.com/manatlan/wuy/blob/master/wiki/api_py_server.md) for classic http/ws servers
+Use [wuy.Server](https://github.com/manatlan/wuy/blob/master/wiki/api_py_server.md) for classic http/ws servers

 And client side (javascript), in all cases : use [wuy.js](https://github.com/manatlan/wuy/blob/master/wiki/api_js.md)